BohemianRaphsody/physics-lightrefract-simulator/Instructions(README).md

 This Project is a lite version of the original(<150 lines).
 In its raw form is 1700 lines long and runs upto 12% CPU capacity.
 This Version Minimizes total CPU usage by 10000% and only runs at the max of 0.001% CPU.

-Light Refraction Simulator School Project created by **BohemianRaphsody** aka G. The program is designed to simulate light refraction using a dual language interface (Malay-English).
+Light Refraction Simulator School Project created by **BohemianRaphsody** Also Known As G. The program is designed to simulate light refraction using a dual language interface (Malay-English).

 ## Features